Pneumococcal Conjugate Vaccine (13-Valent)

 Children with functional or anatomic asplenia, including sickle cell disease or other hemoglobinopathies, congenital or acquired asplenia, or splenic dysfunction.

-Children ≥6 years and Adolescents ≤18 years (CDC/ACIP, 62 2013), and Adults ≥19 years (CDC/ACIP, 61 2012): The ACIP also recommends routine vaccination for persons with the following underlying medical conditions:
+Children ≥6 years of age and Adolescents ≤18 years of age (CDC/ACIP, 62 2013), and Adults ≥19 years (CDC/ACIP, 61 2012): The ACIP also recommends routine vaccination for persons with the following underlying medical conditions:

 Immunocompetent persons with cerebrospinal fluid leaks or cochlear implants